happypandax/happypandax/docs/source/plugin.rst

 Available packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Aside from the python standard library, these are the available packages HPX provides that can be imported in the plug-in environment.
+Aside from the python standard library, these are the available packages HPX provides that can be imported in the plugin environment.

 .. exec::